-This is to certify that Segal Consulting, a Member of The Segal Group, Inc., has prepared an Actuarial Valuation to calculate the pools used to assess withdrawal liability to employers who withdraw during the year beginning January 1, 2018.
+This is to certify that Segal has prepared an Actuarial Valuation to calculate the pools used to assess withdrawal liability to employers who withdraw during the year beginning January 1, 2021.
 The calculations were performed in accordance with generally accepted actuarial principles and practices.
 This valuation report may not otherwise be copied or reproduced in any form without the consent of the Board of Trustees and may only be provided to other parties in its entirety.